Algonquin Park

 About 60,000 acres (24,000 hectares) of old-growth forest are available for logging within 65% of Algonquin Park.
 AFER's research in Algonquin Park is therefore focused on locating and documenting these remaining endangered ecosystems.

-Over the past 2 centuries of logging in the Park, 13 species have significantly declined in this area: merican elm, basswood, black cherry, eastern hemlock, eastern white pine, jack pine, larch/tamarack, northern white cedar, red oak, red pine, red spruce, white ash, and yellow birch (AESL 2010).
+Over the past two centuries of logging in the Park, 13 species have significantly declined there including: American elm, basswood, black cherry, eastern hemlock, eastern white pine, jack pine, larch/tamarack, northern white cedar, red oak, red pine, red spruce, white ash, and yellow birch (AESL 2010).
 Habitat declines in Algonquin have had negative impacts on bird species including barred owl, blackburnian warbler, black-throated green warbler, brown creeper, oven bird, parula warbler, red-shouldered hawk, saw-whet owl, whitxe-winged crossbill, and wood thrush (AESL 2010, Geleynse et al. 2015).
 Additional species impacts due to humans have been documented in Algonquin for wolves (Benson et al. 2015), moose (McLaughlin et al. 2011), beaver (AESL 2010), lake trout (Shuter et al. 2015), gray jays (Derbyshire et al. 2015), bees (Nol et al. 2006, Nardone 2013), hoverflies and click beetles (Nol et al. 2006), and crayfish (Hadley et al. 2015).

 Unprotected Old-growth Forest in Algonquin Park